cdmgtri/NIEM.github.io/reference/artifacts/releases/code-spreadsheet/index.md

 ---
   title: Code Spreadsheet
+  description: The NIEM Code spreadsheet provides user documentation for the codes defined in a NIEM release.
+  icon: fa-table
 ---

 - TOC
 {:toc}

-This spreadsheet provides user documentation for the codes defined in NIEM.
+{{ page.description }}

 This file is located in the root of the package or repo.
 The file name is `niem-[version]-codes.xlsx`.